 That she would use “rage” to describe that world of “poetry” is relevant as well since that word has multiple meanings.
 It could mean fury, but also a popular trend.
 In this circumstance, the word choice seems to bring both meanings to the table.
 As the reader can find in the upcoming stanzas, Angelou does not hold a kind outlook on what she seems to consider the typical commentary on “love” from “poetry,” so by bluntly beginning with a command and trivializing the idea of “poetry,” she has created a fortress in which to deliver a direct and forceful contradiction to what she sees as a common theme in “poetry.”

-This “lead and follow” detail does contradict common notes of “poetry” of dwelling in heartache or putting a person so high on a pedestal that equality could never be achieved, because Angelou is not asking to be either the adored or the adorer.
+This “lead and follow” detail does contradict common notes of “poetry” of dwelling in heartache or putting a person so high on a pedestal that equality could never be achieved because Angelou is not asking to be either the adored or the adorer.
 She is, instead, insisting that she plays two roles within the relationship, “to lead and follow.”
 This hints that she is willing to be united in a mutual and equal way to this person rather than always being the focal point or always falling behind.
-Instead, she insists through her commanding tone that this relationship allow both participants to play both roles when varied needs arise.
+Instead, she insists through her commanding tone that this relationship allows both participants to play both roles when varied needs arise.

 Third and Fourth Stanzas

 The commanding tone continues in this pair of stanzas so that there is no room for negotiation from Angelou.
-She is not requesting that these things happen, but insisting on them, which notes the importance of these aspects in her mind.
+She is not requesting that these things happen but insisting on them, which notes the importance of these aspects in her mind.
 She has already established that there would be mutual “lead[ing] and follow[ing]” between the two, so to have such a commanding approach to her ideas is strong.
-It would seem that these concepts are so significant that she is insisting in “lead[ing]” through the particular areas.
+It would seem that these concepts are so significant that she is insisting on “lead[ing]” through the particular areas.
 Given her desire for equality in the relationship, this choice provides a hefty amount of importance to these concepts.

-Also in these stanzas, the reader can note what was already suspected in earlier lines, which is that Angelou does not hold the greatest opinion of “poetry” in its references to “love.”
+Also in these stanzas of ‘A Conceit’, the reader can note what was already suspected in earlier lines, which is that Angelou does not hold the greatest opinion of “poetry” in its references to “love.”
 Specifically, she claims “others have” “touching words and love of loss of love,” and when the next stanza is only to offer a contradictory desire of a relationship—“For me [g]ive me your hand”—it is obvious that what “others” have is not fitting for what she is seeking in this relationship.
 If the reader truly considers what those ideas from “others” and their “poetry” entail, that insistence on something different is sensible.

 For one thing, “touching words” are intangible, and they can be spoken with little meaning behind them.
 They are not solid proof of “love,” which is contrasting to the idea of holding someone’s “hand.”
 That “hand” may not be proof on its own of “love,” but it is solid and real.
 This difference can be seen as a representation that Angelou wants something more stable and factual in the relationship than something that can be as unreliable as “words.”